A gazebo roof is the perfect solution, whether you are looking to create a sheltered sitting area in your garden or perhaps a cover for your hot tub.

 Get some protection for you and your front door before Autumn approaches and the weather gets worse.

 A door canopy is more than just a decorative addition to your home.
 It is a practical and stylish solution that offers you a range of benefits.
-Whether you're looking to improve your home's curb appeal or looking for protection from the elements,
+Whether you're looking to improve your home's curb appeal or looking for protection from the elements, door canopies are a great choice.

 Autumn is here - Save money on your heating bills by installing secondary glazing